-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 Republican

-- Tom Emmer
+- Tom Emmer Incumbent

-Tom Emmer, a second-term Republican congressman, has filed for re-election in CD6, but he has not explicitly ruled out a run for governor.
-Emmer is a top official at the House GOP's campaign arm, the NRCC.
+Tom Emmer, a second-term Republican congressman, is officially running for re-election in 2018.
+Emmer is a top official at the House GOP's campaign arm, the NRCC, and says he will focus on winning his race and on helping his Republican colleagues win their races.

 From: Delano